Bulawayo Chiefs F.C.

 Bulawayo Chiefs F.C. is a football club from Bulawayo, Zimbabwe, currently playing in the top flight Zimbabwe Premier Soccer League.

-Since its founding in 2012 the club has won promotion to the PSL twice, in 2013 and 2017.
+Since its founding in 2012 the club has won promotion to the PSL three times, in 2013, 2017 and 2025.
 In 2013 it also won the Machache Meats ZIFA Southern Region Cup.
 In 2016 they were runners up in the John Landa Nkomo Liquor Hub Super 8 Cup.

 In addition to the championship the club also worn the John Landa Nkomo Liquor hub Super 8 cup and the Joshua Mqabuko Nkomo top 8 Knockout.

 In 2017, the club won the ZIFA southern region division one championship thus gaining promotion to the 2018 Premier Soccer League.